groovy9/Node-Express-SQLite-Raw-SQL-Gateway-Example/README.md

 2. Simply POST to a single URL with an array of SQL commands in the body in JSON format
 3. Get back a JSON array with the results of each query
-4. SQL queries can reference the lastID of previous queries for chaining together in a single APi call multiple queries that depend on each other
+4. SQL queries can reference the lastID of previous queries for chaining together in a single API call multiple queries that depend on each other
 5. Arrays of queries are wrapped in transactions for data integrity
 6. Provide security with Bcrypt authentication against a passwords database table, then including JWT tokens with subsequent queries